 The game is played between two or more players, each throwing a plastic-covered metal disc called a puck into play.
-The goal is to have a player’s disk go through a target line, with the objective being to score points.
+However, the goal is to have a player’s disk go through a target line, with the objective being to score points.

 Players use a pair of mallets (or “pucks”) in their hands to strike the plastic coating of the disk.
 If the player can drive the disk through the target line before the opposing player gets it back, the player will receive a point.